coder/semhub/README.md

 1. When bulk inserting using Drizzle, make sure that the array in `values()` is not empty.
 Hence the various checks to either early return if the array is empty or making such insertions conditional.
 If we accidentally pass an empty array, an error will be thrown, disrupting the control flow.
 TODO: enforce this by using ESLint?
 1. Need some way to deal with error logging.
 Logging for SST-deployed workers is off by default (can turn it on via console, but it'll be overridden at the next update).
 At scale, will need to set something up so we will be informed of unknown errors.
+1. Need to ensure org membership is updated when user is searching across issues of an org